fjsoler/Analyzers/readme.md

 Microsoft.CodeAnalysis.Analyzers: Intended projects providing analyzers and code fixes.
 Roslyn.Diagnostics.Analyzers: Rules specific to the Roslyn project, not intended for general consumption.

-## How develop an analyzer?
-Antes the ponernos manos a la obra deberiamos pensar un par the cosas:
- 1 IDE: Raider, VS Code or Visual Studio... ect.
- 2 Net Version: Framework or Core o ambos.

-## How to test a debug analyser?

-## How deploy an analyzer?

 ## Solete.Analizer

 The version 1.0.2 contains two samples analizers: